Bashmelek/AthenaEnv-Tutorial/README.md

 -athena.ini<br/>
 -a js file that athena.ini references.<br/>

-So find you athena.ini, make it point to a new js file, and fill that new js file with the contents of https://github.com/Bashmelek/AthenaEnv-Tutorial/blob/main/Sophia/Tutorial_00.js.
+So find you athena.ini, make it point to a new js file, and fill that new js file with the contents of https://github.com/Bashmelek/AthenaEnv-Tutorial/blob/main/Sophia/Tutorial_00.js and open its corresponding wiki page at https://github.com/Bashmelek/AthenaEnv-Tutorial/wiki/Tutorial_00.
 The guide begins there.